81 reasons The Career Change Accelerator will be the best investment of your life

 And I learn a lot about me, i have been put in front of my fears and blockers.
 Even if don’t know how to manage them yet, they are more clear to me and it will help me in this path of transition.
 I hope it will help me to not tail off and go to the end of my wish in quitting my actual job and find a job with a positive impact on people and the society. – Fanny, July 2016

-56. The Escape Tribe has meant so much to me.
+56. (The programme) has meant so much to me.
 It has given me a community that has allowed me to truly believe that there is another way and it is possible to follow the path less travelled by.
 It has freed me from the shackles of a job that, whilst I didn’t hate, was not right for me and was slowly grinding me down and making me miserable.
 It has given me a real core grounding in who I am and what I stand for, and has allowed me to be comfortable with who I am and what I have to offer and to know that that is enough. – Will, July 2016

 55. It’s been a far greater personal journey than I imagined, which I’m glad for.
 It took me further than I thought it could and that’s a success to me.
 It’s meant re-connecting to people.
 I’ve known for a while that I’ve cut myself off from a lot of social interaction and this reminded me why it’s fun to be with people.
 That’s the main thing.
 On that front, it’s meant a great deal. – Claire, July 2016